rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AS: I think so.
 If there is something you want to extract, you could easily get it out.

-BT: could spec readers easily consume this syntax?
+BT: Could spec readers easily consume this syntax?

 AS: Not sure.